csmith/chameth.com/site/content/post/2019-04-01-understanding-docker-volume-mounts.md

 > the data within the volume after it has been declared, those changes will
 > be discarded.

-As soon as Docker hits `VOLUME` instruction, the directory becomes a mount point, and anything we do to the temporary volume mounted there is discarded during the build process.
+As soon as Docker hits the `VOLUME` instruction the directory becomes a mount point, and anything we do to the temporary volume mounted there is discarded during the build process.
 So we have to change the ownership *before* the instruction, which may seem a little counter-intuitive: